SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: STVQA-7K: Dataset Construction

 \paragraph{Quality Filtering and Validation.} To ensure semantic correctness at scale, we implement a consistency-based verification procedure using GPT-4o \citep{hurst2024gpt} as an external validation model.
-For each generated question-answer pair, we assess agreement between the external model and our synthetic ground truth label using a pass@2 criterion.
+To mitigate potential biases from LLM-generated questions, we apply a consistency-based dual-LLM filtering pipeline for quality control: Claude Sonnet 4 generates QA pairs, then GPT-4o \citep{hurst2024gpt} validates the ground truth label with pass@2 agreement.
 Questions that fail this initial consistency check undergo additional evaluation with two supplementary model responses.
 Items for which all four collected responses disagree with the generated label are discarded as potentially incorrect or ambiguous.
+This cross-model verification yields a +13\% accuracy improvement (\autoref{tab:reward_ablation1}, confirming that dual-LLM validation retains high-quality samples.
 This filtering process begins with 56,224 initially generated questions by Claude Sonnet 4 \citep{anthropic2025systemcard}.
 We select the 10,000 highest-rated samples based on the questions complexity and rating towards its contribution to enhance spatial intelligence as judged by Claude Sonnet 4.
 Following consistency filtering, we retain 6,895 training samples and 692 validation samples (~75\%), indicating high label reliability.
 The final set consists of ~50\% samples from the relation category, and the remaining 50\% distributed across the eight other categories.
 To prevent positional bias, answers are uniformly distributed across options A, B, C, and D. Figure~\autoref{fig:data_dist} illustrates the distribution of QA types in STVQA-7K, highlighting the emphasis on spatial relations while maintaining balanced coverage across the remaining reasoning categories.
 Representative examples of generated QA pairs across the nine spatial reasoning categories are shown in \autoref{fig:data_examples}, illustrating the diversity of question types in STVQA-7K.

 \paragraph{Scene Graph Adaptation.} Since each question focuses on specific objects and relationships within the broader scene, we derive question-aligned scene subgraphs that capture only the relevant spatial context.
 For each question, we extract content words through tokenization and lemmatization to obtain both singular and plural word forms.
 We then filter the original scene graph to retain only object nodes whose labels appear in the extracted question vocabulary.
 Relational triplets are preserved when both the subject and object entities are retained and the predicate appears in the question context.
 The resulting focused scene graph representations enable training the model to generate question-aligned region-of-interest subgraphs, encouraging it to localize attention, ground reasoning in relevant entities and relations, and ultimately learn where to focus within complex visual scenes.